serayyagci1/coderate/README.md

 ### Data Storage and Handling

-The dataset was imported as a dataset using the Pandas as a CSV file in Python, which allows for efficient data manipulation and analysis.
-Our approach will ensure compatibility with various data analysis tools without needing a separate database system.
+The dataset was imported as a dataset using Pandas as a CSV file in Python, which allows data manipulation and analysis.
+This approach ensures compatibility with various data analysis tools without needing a separate database system.

 ### Data Pre-processing
-A preliminary data exploration was performed  to understand its structure, features, and characteristics.
+A preliminary data exploration was performed on the dataset  to understand its structure, characteristics and distribution of variables.
 The final dataset was obtained by merging the data from 2020 and 2022 to address data imbalance and improve the model accuracy.
 The data was cleaned by dropping missing values(NA), duplicates and standardizing column names and values (For example: Age Categories).
 The 2022 dataset was subsetted and merged with the 2020 dataset as a common data frame ('**final_evalulation_data.csv**').

 ### ML Model Implementation
 - The final clean dataset is split into training and test datasets.
 Feature encoding (One-hot encoding) and Feature scaling are applied separately to both datasets.